The Best Budgeting Apps for Seniors

 4. Goodbudget

-Older adults that have found the envelope system to be helpful might prefer Goodbudget.
+Older adults who have found the envelope system helpful might prefer Goodbudget.
 A traditional envelope system involves putting cash into different labeled envelopes.
 You then spend what is inside the category noted.
-In Goodbudget, you essentially have digital “envelopes” that allow you to categorize your spending into different groups, like groceries, shopping, and eating out.
+In Goodbudget, digital “envelopes” allow you to categorize your spending into various groups, like groceries, shopping, and eating out.
 Every time you spend, it comes out of that envelope.

 The free version allows for up to 10 regular envelopes.
-You will need to upgrade to plus for unlimited envelopes, which is $8 per month or $70 annually.
+You need to upgrade to the premium version for unlimited envelopes, which is $10 per month or $80 annually.

 Honorable Mention: AARP Money Map Budget Builder

-For those who have no interest in using a tablet or mobile device, AARP has an entire Money Map that can help you with your budgeting.
+For those uninterested in using a tablet or mobile device, AARP has an entire Money Map that helps with your budgeting.
 The “Budget Builder” can be used on a desktop computer, smartphone, or tablet browser, and it is free of charge.
 You don’t even need to be an AARP member to take advantage of it!

 Final Thoughts